bobzurad/mysecondonion/README.md

 * All interfaces (with the exception of ISampleArchContext) live in the Domain
 * Minor changes involved with using latest nuget packages
 * TODO: use AutoMapper to demonstrate mapping Domain models to separate models in the web application
+* TODO: fix validation on the forms so they use the rules configured for entities

 ###Copying and Renaming this project
 Copying and renaming a Visual Studio solution is not the easiest thing to do.
 If you'd like to copy and rename this solution, here are steps I took: